tomjoht/tomjoht.github.io/_posts/2022/2/2022-02-08-results-of-fizzled-trends-survey.md

 ---
-title: "Results of the survey about fizzled trends"
+title: "Results of the survey about fizzled trends: Every trend is still with us"
 permalink: /blog/results-of-fizzled-trends-survey
 categories:
 - technical-writing